from231/from231.github.io/README.md

-# from231.github.io
+# From231
-The GitHub Page for the From231 Newsletter.
+The eventual home of the From231 Newsletter.

+Until then, head over to https://buttondown.email/from231